 Located on 250-acres in the Hudson Valley, the Olana State Historic Site is the home, studio and landscape of celebrated Hudson River School painter, Frederic Church, and is considered one of his greatest works of art.
 The Olana Partnership commissioned NBW and the design team to assess Olana programmatically, operationally, and ecologically.
 The resultant Strategic Landscape Design Plan provides the path for reactivating the historical relationship between the residence, its landscape, and the greater context of the Hudson Valley.
 It proposes three main areas for intervention, offers site-wide recommendations, and provides a market and financial feasibility analysis.
 The plan provides a grounded vision that reestablishes a holistic experience of Olana as Church’s designed home and landscape.

-NBW developed restoration plans for the farm complex - an integral component to the property and story of Olana; Church having often refered to Olana as “The Farm”.
-The goal was to return the landscape to the historical land-use patterns from the latter half of the nineteenth century and extant during Church’s lifetime.
+NBW developed restoration plans for the farm complex - an integral component to the property and story of Olana; Church often referred to Olana as “The Farm”.
+The goal was to return the landscape to the historical land-use patterns from the latter half of the nineteenth century.
 This initial phase included a series of discreet and considered interventions: selective thinning of hedgerows and woodland that have colonized former pasture; establishment of low native meadow grasses in the historic Orchard; restoration of pastures; revealing the existing ruins of the Breezie Farmhouse, the shed, the ice house, and the stone walls along portions of the east and north property lines, through the clearing of vegetation; drainage improvements, and the restoration of the Crown Hill Carriage road, one of the pleasure drives designed by Frederic Church.